lengfc09/lengfc09.github.io/_posts/2020-07-20-Mathematics_and_statistics_for_FRM3.md

 As specified, X is known as the **regressor** or independent variable.
 Similarly, Y is known as the **regressand** or dependent variable.
 As dependent implies, traditionally we think of X as causing Y. This relationship is not necessary, and in practice, especially in finance, this cause-and-effect relationship is either ambiguous or entirely absent.
 In finance, it is often the case that both X and Y are being driven by a common underlying factor.

-Note that, even it is called univariate linear regression, there are actually two features {: .notice}(1,X).
+Note that, even it is called univariate linear regression, there are actually two features (1,X).
+{: .notice}

 In our regression model, Y is divided into a systematic component, $\alpha + \beta X$, and an idiosyncratic component, $\varepsilon$.